How to Analyze Survey Results

 Exporting Individual Responses produces a PDF document that contains each respondent's full answer set, as well as respondent metadata.
 You can also export one single response under the Individual Responses tab in the Analyze section.

-To export Individual Responses to PDF, click the Export All button in the upper right corner of the Analyze page and select All individual responses.
+To export Individual Responses to PDF, click the Save As button in the upper right corner of the Analyze page, select Export file, and select All individual responses.

 Learn more: Exports

 Under the Question Summaries tab (the default view), charts are generated for each close-ended or numerical textboxes question in the survey.

 - Click Export in the upper right corner of the question.